The New Ranking Factors: What AI Models Look for in Content

 In practice, this means:

-- Write simply and honestly, without exaggeration or unrealistic claims.
+• Write simply and honestly, without exaggeration or unrealistic claims.

 c.
 Context and Relevance

-Context helps AI understand why your text is important.
-AI doesn’t just read sentences separately - it looks at how your text connects with other information and whether it truly answers the user’s question.
+Context helps AI understand why your content matters.
+AI doesn’t read sentences in isolation, it evaluates how your text connects to other information and whether it truly answers the user’s question.

-This is essential for AI search optimization - a new approach to content optimization that focuses on how AI models understand meaning, not just structure.
+This is essential for AI search optimization, a new approach to content optimization that focuses on how AI models understand meaning, not just structure.

 d.
 Entity Recognition